Stellacore/peridetic/README.md

 To get started refer to:

-* Documentation
+* Documentation:

-	* Top-level README.md
+	* Top-level README.md (this file)

 	* TODO - Doxygen (github pages?)

-* Installation/Use
+* Installation:

-	* Quick Hack: "git clone" this repo into a directory that is in the compiler include path.

-	* A bit more civilized: Copy the two header files (peridetic.h and periDetail.h) from here into whatever directory you want (e.g. your own project or local or system include directories as you like).
+	* Quick Hack: download or cut/paste the two header files (peridetic.h and periDetail.h) from this repo's "include" directory and put them into whatever directory you want (e.g. your own project or a local or system include directory as you like).

 	* Auxiliary Packages: